Hyperobjekt/ddk-etl/README.md

 BUILD_METRO_LIST=1 # Build list of featured metros?
 BAR_CHARTS=1 # Process bar charts data?
-UPLOAD_MAPBOX_SHAPES=1 # Disable (0) to reduce use of upload API UPLOAD_MAPBOX_POINTS=1 # Disable (0) to reduce use of upload API MAPBOX_POINTS_YEAR=10 # Year of points to generate, for splitting into several jobs.
+UPLOAD_MAPBOX_SHAPES=1 # Disable (0) to reduce use of upload API SHAPES_YEARS=10,15 # What years to build tract tilesets for UPLOAD_MAPBOX_POINTS=1 # Disable (0) to reduce use of upload API MAPBOX_POINTS_YEAR=10 # Year of points to generate, for splitting into several jobs.
 MAPBOX_POINTS_DEMOGRAPHICS=ai,ap,b,hi,w # Which demographics to use for point generation.